Man1ac-1773/RedrobAI_hackathon/README.md

    *(Or using uv: `uv sync`)*

 ### 1. Pre-computation Step (Offline)
-Because our full `precomputed_data.pkl` is ~367 MB (exceeding GitHub's 100 MB file limit), we provide the script that generates it, strictly adhering to Section 10.3 of the spec ("include pre-computed artifacts... or a script that produces them").
+Because the full `precomputed_data.pkl` is ~367 MB (exceeding GitHub's 100 MB file limit), I provided the script that generates it, strictly adhering to Section 10.3 of the spec ("include pre-computed artifacts... or a script that produces them").

 Before ranking, run the pre-processor to generate the embeddings:
 ```bash